MLB Rumors: Padres Out On Harper After Signing Machado, Nightengale Says

 — The Athletic (@TheAthleticPHI) February 19, 2019

 “We will continue to proceed with other free agents that make sense for this franchise,” Klentak said, per The Athletic.
 “We have to remember that there will be other free agents after this offseason.
-There will be plenty of opportunities in the future to spend money and to make our team better.
+There will be plenty of opportunities in the future to spend money and to make our team better.”

-This was intepreted by some as a reference to Mike Trout, the superstar player with the Los Angeles Angels of Anaheim, who is two years away from free agency.
+This was interpreted by some as a reference to Mike Trout, the superstar player with the Los Angeles Angels of Anaheim, who is two years away from free agency.
 Trout is a native of Southern New Jersey, grew up rooting for the Phillies, and frequently appears at Philadelphia Eagles games.
 Trout said at spring training this week, per CBS Sports, that he’s been asked repeatedly this offseason when he might be signing with his hometown team.

-A contract for Harper, at huge money for as long as ten years, might preclude the Phillies from signing Trout, or another superstar player, in the future, and may very well put the team in position to pay baseball’s “competitive balance” luxury tax.
+A contract for Harper, a huge amount of money for as long as 10 years, might preclude the Phillies from signing Trout or another superstar player in the future, and may very well put the team in position to pay baseball’s “competitive balance” luxury tax.